Christuskirche - Ev. Apostel-Kirchengemeinde Gelsenkirchen

 21. May 2023

 My nephew had his confirmation in this church.
 The church is beautiful and large.
-Everything was done very nicely, even with modern songs.
-Two people played guitar and sang, and you were encouraged to sing along and dance.
+Everything was done very nicely and with modern songs.
+Two people played guitar and sang, and you were encouraged to sing and dance along.
 It wasn't boring 😊.
 The pastor and her helpers were well organized and very nice.

 RP